SymfonyCasts/solid/sfcasts/staging-environments.md

 symfony vars --env=some_feature
 ```

-Perfect - that uses the *other* Server id and token.
+Perfect: that uses the *other* Server id and token.
 We're good!

 ## Staging: Builds on Deploy